apache/cxf/distribution/src/main/release/samples/jax_rs/sse_client/README.txt

   http://localhost:8686/rest/stats/sse

-Under the hood, embedded Tomcat 8.5 container is being used.
+Under the hood, Undertow application container is being used.
 The client is a simple SSE EventSource consumer which prints each event received in the console.

 Building and running the demo using maven